Siti Sri Wulandari

 Mastery learning is used to determine the level of student mastery against a subject matter.
 Completeness in terms of learning outcomes per individual called individual mastery while the overall student mastery called classical completeness.
 The instrument used to determine the cognitive achievement of students is 30 multiple choice questions, where each cycle consists of 15 questions.
 In the analysis of study results showed an increase in classical completeness of students between the value of the first cycle and second cycle.
 In the first cycle is known that increasing student mastery learning classical significantly from 72.50% to 87.79%.
 This increase proves that the application of learning based on problems said to be effective

 IV.
-CLOSING

 A. CONCLUSION

-Based on the results of data analysis and discussion that has been presented, it can be concluded that the application of learning Problem Based Learning (PBL) can improve:
+of data analysis and discussion that has been presented, it can be concluded

 1. Activities lecturers through the application of problem-based learning model of basic competencies to understand the process and the factors of communication in education has increased from cycle 1 there are five indicators that must be corrected, namely orient problem in looking for solutions that will be in groups, communicate the purpose of learning the product, process, psychomotor, behavioral character and social skills, solve the problems that have been, develop and present the results of the discussions that have been made, in accordance with the allocation of time.
 And increases in cycle 2 with a category all faculty activity indicator successful implementation of good value with excellent category and its implementation in accordance with the implementation plan of the semester.